theman-oj10/CareerSync/docs/DeveloperGuide.md

 modifiable.
 To modify `TaskList`, the commands `addTask` and `deleteTask` should be used.

 #### How it is implemented
-1. The `edit` command is parsed by the `InternshipEditCommandParser`, which creates an `InternshipEditCommand` object.
+1. The `edit` command is parsed by the `InternshipDataParser`, which creates an `InternshipEditCommandParser` object.
+2. The `InternshipEditCommandParser` then calls the `ArgumentTokenizer#tokenize` method to extract the index and the fields to be edited.
+3. The `InternshipEditCommandParser` then creates an `InternshipEditCommand` object with the extracted details.
-2. The `InternshipEditCommand` object is then executed by the `InternshipLogicManager`, which creates a new internship object with the updated details in the `InternshipModel`.
+4. The `InternshipEditCommand` creates a new `Internship` object based on the details.
+It then checks whether the resulting new internship is either the same internship as the old one or already exists in the current list, using `isSameInternship` and `hasInternship`.
-3. The `InternshipModel` then replaces the old internship object with the new one via `setInternship`.
+5. If neither holds true, the `InternshipEditCommand` then calls `InternshipModel` to replace the old internship with the new one via `setInternship`.
-4. The `InternshipModel` then notifies the `InternshipStorage` to save the updated data.
+6. The `InternshipEditCommand` then calls `updateFilteredInternshipList` to update the internship displayed on the UI.
-5. The list is then refreshed with the updated internship through `InternshipModel` using `updateFilteredInternshipList(PREDICATE_SHOW_ALL_INTERNSHIPS)`.
-This will cause all internships to display in the list - if the list is previously filtered using `find`, the filter will be removed.
+7. The `InternshipEditCommand` then returns a `CommandResult` object with a message containing the fields of the new internship.

 #### Parsing user input
 1. The user inputs the `edit` command.